Mask rules for travel have changed, the risks haven't say experts

 The move to unmasking, they seem to say, is inevitable.

 Why the change now?
-Having spent the last two years being told that face coverings were a vital bit of air safety and hygiene?
+Having spent the past two years being told that face coverings are a vital bit of air safety and hygiene?

 How clean is your cabin?